 - Non operating temperature: -40 to 85°C

-As usual I performed my speed testing with the free AJA disk speed tool.
-The drive performed as expected, and you should get these same results for any external drive that utilizes the Seagate Barracuda SSD inside it.
-Speed of the drive is not affected by your choice of either of the provided USB-C cables, nor will it be affected whether you plug it into a USB-C port on a PC, or a Thunderbolt 3 port on a Mac.
+As usual, I performed my speed testing with the free AJA disk speed tool.
+The drive performed as expected, and you should get these same results for any external drive that utilises the Seagate Barracuda SSD inside it.
+Speed of the drive is not affected by your choice of either of the provided USB-C cables, nor will it be affected whether you plug it into a USB-C port on a PC or a Thunderbolt 3 port on a Mac.

 For comparison’s sake, a spinning disk hard drive would produce results in the range of only 130 MB/s for both read and write.
-Moving to a solid state drive of any sort, is a huge speed upgrade, as well as a durability upgrade due to the lack of moving parts.
+Moving to a solid-state drive of any sort is a massive speed upgrade and a durability upgrade due to the lack of moving parts.

 Compared to the Competition

-Rugged drives for photographers is a topic I have written about before, so I’m well versed in the current market options.
-A few years ago I might have recommended 2.5″ SATA hard drive in my pick list of portable drives, but these days the price of faster solid state drives has lowered to the point where they are a preferable and viable alternative.
+The best hard drives for photographers is a topic I have written about extensively before, so I’m well versed in the current market options.
+A few years ago, I might have recommended a 2.5″ SATA hard drive in my pick list of portable drives, but these days the price of faster solid-state drives has lowered to the point where they are a preferable and viable alternative.

-Solid state drives come in two different types: NVMe and SATA.
-The SATA solid state drives are 2.5″ drives, just like their spinning hard drive SATA equivalents.
-Newer NVMe solid state drives use a “stick” of memory that resembles a stick of RAM, for anyone that has dismantled a computer before.
+Solid-state drives come in two different types: NVMe and SATA.
+The SATA solid-state drives are 2.5″ drives, just like their spinning hard drive SATA equivalents.
+Newer NVMe solid-state drives use a “stick” of memory that resembles a stick of RAM for anyone that has dismantled a computer before.
 NVMe drives are much smaller, and if the drive also has a USB 3.1 Gen 2 interface, they are capable of speeds that are roughly twice that of a SATA SSD.
-Although less common there are some NVMe dives, such as the LaCie Rigged SSD Pro, that combine this technology with a Thunderbolt 3 port to reach speeds that are five or six times faster than SATA SSDs.
+Although less common, there are some NVMe dives, such as the LaCie Rugged SSD Pro, that combine this technology with a Thunderbolt 3 port to reach speeds five or six times faster than SATA SSDs.

 Another area that will cause some people to pause for thought, is the price of the Solo Hawk compared to the competition.
-At the time of writing this review, the 500GB Solo Hawk is $329.
+When writing this review, the 500GB Solo Hawk is $329.
 The twice-as-fast Sandisk NVMe drive is way less than half the price at $129.

-For what you are getting, I don’t think the Solo Hawk is that expensive.
-A few years ago you would pay that kind of money for a bog standard SSD.
-But I know people get fixated on prices when they are shopping, and that huge gap is going to be a hurdle for some people.
+I don’t think the Solo Hawk is that expensive for what you are getting.
+A few years ago, you would pay that kind of money for a bog-standard SSD.
+But I know people get fixated on prices when they are shopping, and that huge gap will be a hurdle for some people.
 How much is your data worth?
 How much did it cost you to travel to your location and get those shots?
 How much is your client paying for that job?
 You’ll need to ask yourself those questions to decide if the added protection is worth it.

-This setup gives the best of both worlds and allows me to keep the small, less rugged Sandisk SSD in my camera bag, while the Solo Hawk goes into my duffel bag or Pelican case.
-It’s important to keep both sets of your images in separate locations to minimize the potential for loss.
+This setup gives the best of both worlds and allows me to keep the small, less rugged Sandisk SSD in my camera bag while the ioSafe Solo Hawk goes into my duffel bag or Pelican case.
+It’s essential to keep both sets of your images in separate locations to minimize the potential for loss.

-One of the things I would like to see is a 2TB options for this drive.
-This larger capacity is offered by all the drive’s competitors.
-Given that ioSafe are just installing Seagate Barracuda SSDs into their own case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
-Having examined some photos of the drive’s internals I believe you could install a 2TB drive yourself, but note that you would void the warranty and proceed at your own risk.
+One of the things I would like to see is a 2TB option for this drive.
+All the drive’s competitors offer this larger capacity.
+Given that ioSafe is just installing Seagate Barracuda SSDs into their case design, I’m not sure why this still isn’t an option after being on the market already for a couple of years.
+Having examined some photos of the drive’s internals, I believe you could install a 2TB drive yourself, but note that you would void the warranty and proceed at your own risk.